 It is heavily glaciated and there are no easy routes to the summit.
-Standing out on its summit motivates climbers the world over.
+To stand on this peak motivates climbers the world over.

-We usually meet at 8:30 at our in Wanaka.
-Here you will meet your guide and do a complete gear check and go over the weather forecast.
+We usually meet at 8:30am at our office in Wanaka.
+Here you will meet your guide and do a complete gear check, as well as go over the weather forecast.
 Any last-minute items of equipment are assembled and loaded into our vehicle for the drive to Mount Cook Airport (2hrs).
 You can leave any gear or valuables at our office.
-Mount Cook Airport is a small airstrip within Mount Cook Park located on the eastern side of the mountain.
+Mount Cook Airport is a small airstrip within Mount Cook National Park located on the eastern side of the mountain.
 Here we load the helicopter for the 15-minute flight to Plateau Hut (2,200m).
-Usually, there is time for a walk to the dome next to hut to get a shake down of your equipment and to begin to settle into this amazing location.
+Usually, there is time for a walk to the dome next to the hut to get a shake down of your equipment and to begin to settle into this amazing location.
 The helicopter lands near the hut so we are able to provide excellent food and can cater for individual tastes.

 To give the best possible chance of success we need the biggest possible weather window.
-To ascend Mt Cook you need favorable weather and snow conditions and we find that a five day option provides a high level of success.
-Some trips are lucky enough to have long periods of fine weather and to have a choice of summit days while other trips need to take advantage of a narrow period of opportunity.
-If you have not worked with your guide before this can be a chance to get to know each other and work on your climbing team work.
+To ascend Mt Cook you need favorable weather and snow conditions, and we find that a five day option provides a high level of success.
+Some trips are lucky enough to have long periods of fine weather and to have a choice of summit days, while other trips need to take advantage of a narrow period of opportunity.
+If you have not worked with your guide before, this can be a chance to get to know each other and work on your climbing teamwork.
 There is the opportunity to climb some of the smaller peaks in the area while you wait for the weather to clear on the higher mountain.
-The Anzacs (2520m) are and excellent day out and a chance to get used to climbing in the magnificent area.
+The Anzacs (2520m) are an excellent day out and a chance to get used to climbing in this magnificent area.

 All routes have significant objective hazard requiring climbers to be fast and efficient.
 This is not the mountain for your first alpine summit.
 If you would like to climb Mount Cook but are unsure of your experience level, contact us, or complete our skills form and we can advise.
-Tim Steward, our chief guide, has put together a suggested programme of climbing as a progression to attaining your goal of climbing Mount Cook - read his advice here: Progression to Mt Cook.
+For more about our suggested pathway to skill development, check out these tips: Progression to Mt Cook.